malidukica/complang/20200227_Javascript/workshop.md

 };
 ```

-This way, if we need the result, we are providing two functions, one for the lack of value, and one for possible existence of it.
+This way, if we need the result, we are providing two functions, one for the value, and one for lack of it.

 ```js
 const result = maybeStreet.fold(